 Not all the action in the ’00s was in novels and non-fiction books, so here’s a selection of the decade’s best short-form collections.

-collects a series of stories set in a vague future that could pop up years from now or tomorrow, a place where consumerism and corporate culture account for nearly all human interaction.
+George Saunders’ prose is a rare thing: It’s deftly funny while deeply perceptive about human nature.
+His Pastoralia collects a series of stories set in a vague future that could pop up years from now or tomorrow, a place where consumerism and corporate culture account for nearly all human interaction.
 It could be kind of a drag, or it could be the latest failed spin on Orwellian fear-mongering, but somehow, in Saunders’ hands, it all becomes hilarious before it becomes despairing.
 Saunders sees the end of the world in the way we’ve been overrun by a corporatism that creeps like kudzu, and his stories offer hope only in that their protagonists, against all odds, somehow remain human and capable of cracking jokes about it.
-Best story:

 Toast, Charles Stross (2002)